As we grow bigger, we want to be transparent about the issues that affect QuickSteps as a community, dance studio and as a business.

 1. Maintaining the right vibe

-Before starting out in 2011, Michelle and I had wide ranging discussions about what vision we had for QuickSteps.
+Before starting out in 2011, Michelle and I had wide ranging discussions about the vision we had for QuickSteps.
 There were many goals we had, but first and foremost we wanted to create a studio with a relaxed, friendly yet professional atmosphere.
-We call this the 'vibe' - and every night, the first thing I ask Michelle is 'how was the vibe today'.
+We call this the ‘vibe’ – and every night, the first thing I ask Michelle is ‘how was the vibe today’.

 Gossip also saps vibe.
 There is some gossip that is always going to happen.
-But we want to minimise it and keep the subject away from our team.
+But we want to minimise it and keep gossip away from our team.
 That gets much harder when teachers and members are socialising and a teacher drinks a little bit too much and says/does something a little bit silly.